genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/05_postgresql.md

 This must be the JDBC URL needed to connect to the PostgreSQL database.

-It takes the following form `jdbc:postgresql://host:port/database`.
-Where `host` and `port` are optional.
+It takes the following form: `jdbc:postgresql://host:port/database`.

+- `host` and `port` are optional.
-The default value for `host` is `localhost`.
+- The default value for `host` is `localhost`.

-The default value for `port` is `5432`.
+- The default value for `port` is `5432`.

-In addition to the standard connection parameters the URL accepts several additional parameters:
+In addition to the standard connection parameters, the URL accepts several additional parameters:
 - **user** - the database user
 - **password** - the database user password
 - **ssl** - whether to use SSL.
-The mere presence of this parameter specifies a SSL connection.
+The mere presence of this parameter specifies an SSL connection.
 More information on SSL configuration can be found [here](https://jdbc.postgresql.org/documentation/head/ssl-client.html)

-Following are sample values with their explanation:
+Here are some sample values with explanations:

 | Value   | Description   |